Lincoln Graduates up for Top Television Society Awards

 Tommy expressed his excitement about the nomination, saying: “I’m absolutely delighted that my documentary has been nominated for a Royal Television Society award.
 I’m very proud of how it turned out and the people I managed to interview, so it’s a great feeling to be recognised by the RTS.”

-Celebrating the achievements of his former students, Matt Gull, Programme Leader for Journalism at the University of Lincoln, commented: “We’re absolutely delighted to have not one, but two nominations for documentaries produced by our students.
+Celebrating the achievements of his former Journalism students, Matt Gull, Programme Leader for Journalism at the University of Lincoln, commented: “We’re absolutely delighted to have not one, but two nominations for documentaries produced by our students.
 Callum and Tommy worked really hard to produce documentaries which not only explored some really important issues, but also engaged the audience with creative ideas and professional broadcast standards.”

 This news arrives as current journalism students at the University of Lincoln have been presented with exciting new opportunities for funded work placements at two of the world’s largest news platforms this summer as part of two new partnerships.
 Two students will experience life at The Independent in London, while another will be seconded to LADbible in Manchester, a platform read by over a billion people every month.